-Flecken (2019) and others (e.g., Guerra, Nicenboim, & Helo, 2018) reported evidence suggesting that listeners do not necessarily predict the gender of an upcoming noun based on knowledgebased (semantic) cues.
+Our results, and those obtained by Huettig and Janse (2016) and others (e.g., Martin, Monahan, & Samuel, 2017; Szewczyk & Schriefers, 2013; Van Berkum, Brown, Zwitserlood, Kooijman, & Hagoort, 2005; Wicha, Bates, Moreno, & Kutas, 2003; Wicha et al., 2003, 2004) indicate that listeners use knowledge-based cues to predict upcoming words.
+As such, our results add to the recent debate about the role of predictions in language processing (e.g., Nieuwland et al., 2018).
+Importantly for our work, Kochari and Flecken (2019) and others (e.g., Nicenboim & Guerra, 2018) reported evidence suggesting that listeners do not necessarily predict the gender of an upcoming noun based on knowledge-based (semantic) cues.
 Moreover, Huettig and Guerra (2019) recently showed that the prediction of a target noun based on the gender of a preceding article could be attenuated by factors such as shorter preview time and faster speech rate of the carrier sentence.
-Specifically, they only observed anticipatory looks toward a target object in situations where auditory targets were preceded by a sentence presented at a slow rate.
-For "normal" (faster) contextual speech rates, participants appeared to only predict the upcoming material if they had ample time to preview the potential targets (long preview: 4 s; short preview: 1 s), or if they were specifically instructed to make predictions.
+Specifically, they only observed anticipatory looks towards a target object in situations where auditory targets were preceded by a sentence presented at a slow rate.
+For "normal" (faster) contextual speech rates, participants appeared to only predict the upcoming material if they had ample time to preview the potential targets (long preview: 4 seconds; short preview: 1 second), or if they were specifically instructed to make predictions.
 Huettig and Guerra (2019) take these findings to indicate that prediction is not a necessity during language processing.
-In our current experiment, we do find anticipatory looks toward the target picture based on the gender of the preceding article, both for slow and fast speech rates, showing that faster speech rates do not necessarily "eliminate" predictions all together.
+In our current experiment, we do find anticipatory looks towards the target picture based on the gender of the preceding article, both for slow and fast speech rates, showing that faster speech rates do not necessarily "eliminate" predictions all together.
 Taking the present results together with those reported in Huettig and Guerra (2019), we conclude that listeners are flexible in their use of cues and their weighting, a point which we return to below.
 Note that this is entirely in line with Huettig and Guerra's (2019, p.
 200) conclusion that prediction is "contingent on the situation the listener finds herself in"; from a cue integration perspective, we would argue that prediction is contingent on the reliability and weighting of the available cues.